fengsp/plan/docs/python3.rst

 Plan and all of its dependencies support Python 3 so you can start managing your cron jobs in Python 3 Now.
 Though, Python 3 currently has very few users and a lot PyPI provided libraries do not support Python 3 yet.
-Unless you are aware of what you are doing, I recommend using Python 2.x until the whole ecosystem is ready.
+If you are a beginner, unless you are aware of what you are doing, I recommend using Python 2.x until the whole ecosystem is ready.

 Requirements